 Choosing the right visa for long-term life in Thailand can be confusing.
 The country has four main long-stay options — DTV, LTR, Thailand Privilege, and Retirement — each with different target applicants, costs, and conditions.
 This article compares all four neutrally so you can find the option that fits your situation.

-What you'll learn: Each visa's basic conditions, costs, and who it suits — plus a cross-comparison table to help you decide.
+What you'll learn: Five questions to answer before comparing, each visa's basic conditions and costs, and a cross-comparison table to help you decide.

 Overview: Thailand's Four Long-Stay Visa Options